MicrosoftDocs/windows365/Windows365/enterprise/create-provisioning-policy.md

 Admins can confirm the list of members who received Cloud PCs by reviewing the **Provisioning policy** > choose the policy > review the users in the groups under **Assignments**.

 Windows 365 Frontline licenses are for both Frontline Cloud PCs in dedicated mode and shared mode.
 Frontline Cloud PCs in dedicated mode are prioritized over shared mode when you add licenses.

+## Concurrency management (public preview)<!--49324723-->

+If you select the option to create an assignment, this defines the maximum concurrency limit for that group of users.
+When the concurrency limit is reached, additional users won't be able to lgo on.
+They must wait for licenses to be freed up.
+The concurrency buffer is bound to the assignment and is counted based on the assignment license count instead of the total license count.
+You can see license usage across different assignments in the [Connected Frontline Cloud PCs report](report-connected-frontline-cloud-pcs.md).
+This feature is in [public preview](../public-preview.md).

 <!-- ########################## -->
 ## Next steps